Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/06-jwt/02-user-create/01-user-create.md

 ### Analysis
 This should look familiar again:
 1. We bring in our necessary imports.
 Same as the testcontroller, just with a User model now.
-2. We start out our post method for a `createuser` endpoint.
+2. We start out our `POST` method for a `createuser` endpoint.
 3. Inside the method, we have the basics for creating a new user and returning a message in the response.

 ### Postman
 Let's quickly test this with Postman.
 1. Start your server then open Postman.
-2. Figure out the endpoint to send a post request to.
+2. Figure out the endpoint to send a `POST` request to.
 3. Press send.
 4. You should see the response string:
 ![screenshot](assets/01-postman.PNG)